Week 7: Group Computer Controlled Machining

 - Different toolpaths can affect machining time, cut quality, and material removal efficiency.

-Although I was not able to return to the CNC shop during this week, reviewing my previous experience
+Although I was not able to return to the CNC shop due to new pricing policy, reviewing my previous experience

 helped reinforce the importance of machine setup, workholding, tool selection, feed rates, spindle speeds,